dadevel/knowledge-graph/graph/notes/windows/group-administrators.md

 ---
-title: Administrators
+title: Administrators Group
 ---

-*Administrators* / *Administratoren* is a [[notes/windows/high-value-group]] because members have local admin rights.
+*Administrators* / *Administratoren* is one of the [[notes/windows/high-value-groups]] because members have local admin rights.